Academic Handbook Operations

 5. To promote environmental awareness in order to increase and encourage waste minimisation, reuse and recycling.

-6. To ensure the safe handling and storage of wastes on campus and any external space the University may use.
+6. To ensure the safe handling and storage of waste on campus and any external space the University may use.

 7. To provide appropriate training for staff and students on waste management issues.